snemarch/haspwn/README.md

 Might eventually evolve into something useful, but for now it's mostly a playground.
 Goldplating OK.

+## Getting started

+To play around with this stuff, you need a working Go environment, and a copy of the password hash list (the sorted-by-hash version) from Troy's site.
+As it's early days, path to the dump file, hash/password to search for and benchmark mode are all hardcoded, and changing requires manual modification + rebuild.

 ## Format of input file

 The text version of the password hash list consists of fixed-length lines, formatted as: